tianjianl/JamSTGCN/README.md

 ## About
-This repository contains the code of a PaddlePaddle implementation of STGCN based on the paper Spatio-Temporal Graph Convolutional Networks: A Deep Learning Framework for Traffic Forecasting https://arxiv.org/abs/1709.04875, with a few modifications in the model architecture to tackle with traffic jam forecasting problems.
+This repository contains the code of a PaddlePaddle2.2 implementation of STGCN based on the paper Spatio-Temporal Graph Convolutional Networks: A Deep Learning Framework for Traffic Forecasting https://arxiv.org/abs/1709.04875, with a few modifications in the model architecture to tackle with traffic jam forecasting problems.

 ## Related Papers
 Semi-Supervised Classification with Graph Convolutional Networks https://arxiv.org/abs/1609.02907 (GCN)